BScookies/bscookies.github.io/_posts/2016-06-21-instantiation-patterns-in-javascript.md

 **Pros:** Better for memory usage than functional, we only have to put the methods into memory once

 **Cons:** Extending the methods onto the player object is cumbersome, and introduces either a dependency or for us to write another function to handle the extension

+##Prototypal Instantiation

+Prototypal instantiation takes advantage of the prototype property of our class to get around the need to extend our object.
+We achieve this by creating manually creating a prototypal delegation on our new object.

+First create our object with the delegation, as well as our properties:

+{% highlight javascript %}
+var Player = function(level, inventory) {
+  var playerInstance = Object.create(Player.prototype);

+  playerInstance.health = 100;
+  playerInstance.level = level;
+  playerInstance.inventory = inventory;

+  return playerInstance;
+}
+{% endhighlight %}

+Next, we'll define our methods _on the prototype_:

+{% highlight javascript %}
+var Player = function(level, inventory) {
+  var playerInstance = Object.create(Player.prototype);

+  playerInstance.health = 100;
+  playerInstance.level = level;
+  playerInstance.inventory = inventory;

+  return playerInstance;
+}

+// method(s) are now stored on the prototype Player.prototype.attack = function(enemy) {
+  if (enemy.level < this.level) {
+    enemy.health -= 10;
+  }
+}
+{% endhighlight %}

+Now we can instantiate the object as usual:

+{% highlight javascript %}
+var myPlayer = Player(50, ['a sandwich or something']);
+myplayer.level // still returns 50
+{% endhighlight %}

+**Pros:** More efficient than the functional patterns, as now rather than setting up pointers to functions, we simply allow method lookup to delegate to the prototype

+**Cons:** Unnecessarily verbose, requires that we manually create our delegation

+##Pseudoclassical Instantiation

+The pseudoclassical pattern is much like the prototypal pattern, but utilizes the new keyword during instantiation to remove excess code.
+How does it do this?
+The Javscript interpreter knows when it sees the keyword new that there are a couple of lines it should insert in your constructor.

+Let's start with the prototypal pattern we just learned:

+{% highlight javascript %}
+var Player = function(level, inventory) {
+  var playerInstance = Object.create(Player.prototype);

+  playerInstance.health = 100;
+  playerInstance.level = level;
+  playerInstance.inventory = inventory;

+  return playerInstance;
+}

+Player.prototype.attack = function(enemy) {
+  if (enemy.level < this.level) {
+    enemy.health -= 10;
+  }
+}
+{% endhighlight %}

+So what lines are now unnecessary?
+It turns out, using the pseudoclassical pattern we no longer need to create our delegation or return our new object.
+Javascript is smart enough to add these lines for us!
+It creates a new object under bound to _this_ that will be returned automatically.

+{% highlight javascript %}
+var Player = function(level, inventory) {
+  // This line is automatically added by the interpreter
+  // var this = Object.create(Player.prototype);

+  this.health = 100;
+  this.level = level;
+  this.inventory = inventory;

+  // As is this one
+  // return this;
+}

+Player.prototype.attack = function(enemy) {
+  if (enemy.level < this.level) {
+    enemy.health -= 10;
+  }
+}

+The only catch to using the pseudoclassical pattern is, as I previously mentioned, we must now instantiate our objects using the new keyword.

+{% highlight javascript %}
+var myPlayer = new Player(50, ['a sandwich or something']);
+myplayer.level // still returns 50
+{% endhighlight %}

+<div class="divider"></div>

+So which pattern is best to use?
+It's really up to you!
+Each has its own benefits and drawbacks, and ultimately whichever one makes the most sense to you/your employer is your best bet.
+I tend to prefer the pseudoclassical style, as that most closely mimcs classes in many other languages.
+Making that relationship even tighter, ES6 introduced the class keyword, bringing much more standard class constructors to Javascript.
+No matter which pattern you use, *make sure not to forget to add blasters for arms*.
+Whatever that may mean in your code.